rferri-gr8/git-flow-exercise/README.md

 ## Next

-Next we will walk through the process of creating a Fork repository and setting up a local clone.
+Next we will walk through the process of creating a GitHub Fork and local clone of this repository.

 [Go](/walkthrough/1-setup.md)